 I added crème fraîche to this ice cream, which is one of France’s great gifts to the world.
 Aside from being rich and creamy, it’s got a bit of a tang that I think compliments ice cream and offsets any sweetness.
-I used to dislike milk chocolate intensely and thought those who liked it were losers (which, I learned in France, is “blaireaux”.)
+Milk chocolate has its fans, and a few detractors.
+I know, because I used to be one of them.

 Since it’s a bit on the sweeter side, I had a hunch milk chocolate would be the perfect foil for the Tazmanian pepper I got, which was insanely expensive—almost 4.5 euros for roughly 67 peppercorns.
 I didn’t count them, but that was my best guesstimate.
 (Is there a word for that in French?)
 Because it was for the blog, I splurged on them, as well as a more reasonable jar of Sarawak peppercorns for me to use everyday, tossing out the outrées peppercorns in my peppermills.
 So don’t say I never did anything for you.